 We need a way to rank these by the degree of certainty we have in a hypothesis and how much impact it has on our business.

-At untangle digital, we use a simple Impact/Certainty Matrix to help founders decide what to focus product discovery on.
+At Mach 1 Design, we use a simple Impact/Certainty Matrix to help founders decide what to focus product discovery on.